craftcms/docs/docs/commerce/1.x/docs/product-types.md

 ### Handle

 The handle is how you will reference the product type in code.
-For example, in twig, to get product types with a handle of 'clothes', you would do:
+For example, in twig, to get product types with a handle of `clothes`, you would do:

 ```twig
 {% set clothes = craft.commerce.products.type('clothes').find() %}